Discover Laos

 Day 1

-From your rooftop restaurant in Pakse, watch the setting sun bathe the Mekong River and surrounding hills in gold.
+Meet your guide at the airport and settle into your boutique hotel in this sleepy town.
+Have a pre-dinner drink at a rooftop bar, in watching the setting sun bathe the Mekong River and surrounding hills in gold.

 Day 2